Special-K-s-Flightsim-Bots/DCSServerBot/plugins/slotblocking/README.md

 ```
 Balancing will **not** be checked
 - if a user selects another slot on the same side (if you are on blue, you can stay on blue)
-- if a user jumps in a CA (Artillery Commander, etc) or carrier slot (LSO, Airboss)
+- if a user jumps in a CA (Artillery Commander, etc.) or carrier slot (LSO, Airboss)